 Reasons: There are lots of reasons why we don't provide old exams to current students in this course.
 Here are some of those reasons, in no particular order

-the attendance policy in this class.
-It isn't right for my learning style, and
+disagree with the attendance policy in this class.
+It isn't right for my

 Furthermore, with the attendance policy that you have, the statement "people who miss class do worse" is a self-fulfilling prophecy.
 Let the students control their own destiny with their grades.
 If missing class hurts a particular student's TEST SCORES, it is their fault and the will suffer the consequences, but leave them the choice.
 This isn't a community college, as you so often point out, so please don't baby-sit us with an attendance policy."

 FACT: I won't argue with what you say about